How to Paint Good Art: Using the Big Three

 Still life paintings may have a tool, a flower or other objects pointing up into the painting from the bottom.

-A painting color scheme of three or four colors will create a harmonious painting.
+A painting color scheme of three to four colors will create a harmonious painting.

 Many additional colors can be mixed from the three or four colors.
 The mixed colors will all harmonize because they are based on the original colors.